joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

 date: 2003-11-16
 ---

-    <p>This article explains how to implement dynamic lightmaps in OpenGL with multitexturing.
-Features sample C code and is accompanied by a demo written in C.</p>
+This article explains how to implement dynamic lightmaps in OpenGL with multitexturing.
+Features sample C code and is accompanied by a demo written in C.

     <h2>Lightmaps</h2>

-    <p>First, a short explanation of lightmaps, in case you're not already familiar with them.
+First, a short explanation of lightmaps, in case you're not already familiar with them.
 A lightmap is a texture, with each of its pixels being a lighting value that another texture's corresponding pixel is combined with.
 In this article, we'll be multiplying each surface's texture by its corresponding lightmap.
-Each pixel of the lightmap represents a number between 0.0 and 1.0; so if a pixel on an RGB texture is (0.0, 0.0, 1.0), and it's multiplied by the corresponding pixel on its lightmap that equals (0.5, 0.5, 0.5), the resulting, combined pixel would be (0.0, 0.0, 0.5).</p>
+Each pixel of the lightmap represents a number between 0.0 and 1.0; so if a pixel on an RGB texture is (0.0, 0.0, 1.0), and it's multiplied by the corresponding pixel on its lightmap that equals (0.5, 0.5, 0.5), the resulting, combined pixel would be (0.0, 0.0, 0.5).

-    <p>This type of texture combining can be achieved with OpenGL's multitexturing functionality.
+This type of texture combining can be achieved with OpenGL's multitexturing functionality.
 The main reason for using OpenGL's multitexturing functionality, rather than creating the combined textures manually and sending them to the video card, is that lightmaps can be much smaller than the texture they're lighting and still give very good visual results.
-Since different surfaces often use the same texture, but require different lightmaps, this can save a lot of texture memory and bandwidth in a complex scene.</p>
+Since different surfaces often use the same texture, but require different lightmaps, this can save a lot of texture memory and bandwidth in a complex scene.

-    <p>Now let's take a look at how to implement dynamically generated lightmaps.</p>
+Now let's take a look at how to implement dynamically generated lightmaps.

     <h2>Geometry information</h2>

-    <p>Here's the structure we'll use for storing surfaces:</p>
+Here's the structure we'll use for storing surfaces:

 ```c++
 ​    struct surface {